 Wellfleet- Becomes a Green Community

-The Wellfleet Energy Committee just competed two major project, becoming a Green Community and the Solarize Wellfleet Program and is working on a a Solar Array at the capped landfill.
+The Wellfleet Energy Committee completed two major projects, becoming a Green Community and the Solarize Wellfleet Program and is working on a Solar Array at the capped landfill.

-2) We are in the early planning stages of installing a photovoltaic array on the Wellfleet capped landfill next to the Transfer Station.
+2) We are the installation of a photovoltaic array on the Wellfleet capped landfill next to the Transfer Station.

 3) We sponsored Solarize Wellfleet.
 This was an initiative to educate homeowners and businesses in Wellfleet about installing solar arrays and organizing a group buy to lower costs.
 The program ended on June 30, having exceeded its goal of reaching more than 200 kW of installed capacity.
 The program is now over and 133 households have agreed to install 655 kW of capacity, over three times our goal for the program.
 Wellfleet homeowners contracted to add solar installations to about 3% of the houses in Wellfleet as part of this program, making us one of the most “solarized” towns in the state.

-On January 28, the Board of Selectmen reviewed a revised Aggregation Plan from the Cape Light Compact.
+5) The Board of Selectmen reviewed and approved a revised Aggregation Plan from the Cape Light Compact.
 This is the first revision in thirteen years.
-There was a public hearing in Mashpee on May 14 on the aggregation plan, which was submitted to the DPU and the underwent a technical review which added clarifying material.
+There was a public hearing in Mashpee on May 14 on the aggregation plan, which was submitted to the DPU and underwent a technical review which added clarifying material.
 The new Aggregation Plan is now in effect.